 IOP is Less Expensive

-A California intensive outpatient program can also be less expensive than inpatient care.
+An intensive outpatient program can also be less expensive than inpatient care.
 Since you are living at your home, you don’t have the living expenses you would face at an inpatient facility.
 Meal costs and other expenses are not factored into the cost of an intensive outpatient program.

 When deciding what type of treatment program is right for you, weigh the pros and cons.
 Also, speak with the experienced team at Ocean Hills Recovery.
-If you feel our California IOP is an option that might work for you, we’ll help you work through the details.
+If you feel our IOP is an option that might work for you, we’ll help you work through the details.
 We can advise you about the best course of treatment for you to get sober and stay that way.